Preview & Edit

 From "Pleasures"

-I love Levertov's imagery.
-Moving aside grass, digging under logs, finding those treasures that wait to be claimed by eager hands or will happily rest for an eternity.
+I love Levertov's imagery: moving aside grass, digging under logs, finding treasures that wait to be claimed by eager hands or will happily rest for an eternity.
 Mary Oliver once wrote about stones deep under the earth waiting to be touched by rain.
 I have a particular knack for uncovering abandoned snail shells.
 I'd like to add a nod here to both David Attenborough and Laurie Lee who wrote about unearthing insects during childhood romps.
 What delight, read more in Paying Attention to Insects.

 Levertov's quilted heritage allows her to capture a universal sense of being and existence that seems to flow above-contained concepts of self and culture.
 Like Durga Chew-Bose's essays poised between being and becoming, Levertov finds herself removed and, thus, unconstrained.